Adaptations of Manon Lescaut: Opera

-Sgard argues that operatic adaptations came late in the legacy of the novel because the story's mixture of genres was incompatible with the eighteenth century's dominant genre of serious opera.
+Sgard argues that operatic adaptations came late in the legacy of the novel because the story was incompatible with the eighteenth century's dominant genre of serious opera.
 The first operatic adaptation in 1836 was not a success.
 An important change in operatic precedent came after the Italian composer Giuseppe Verdi's popular and influential 1853 opera, La traviata.
 La traviata is based on the play and novel The Lady of the Camellias by the French writer Alexandre Dumas fils, which are themselves heavily inspired by Manon Lescaut.
 After 1853, six operas based on Manon Lescaut were written.
 The most renowned adaptations of Manon Lescaut are the operas by Daniel Auber (1856), Jules Massenet (1884), and Giacomo Puccini (1893).

-These operas vary widely in how they adapt the story: the narrative is divided into differing numbers of sections (from three to seven acts), and adaptations exist in the different operatic genres of comic opera, opera, and lyric drama.
+The operas of Manon Lescaut vary widely in how they adapt the story: the narrative is divided into differing numbers of sections (from three to seven acts), and adaptations exist in the different operatic genres of comic opera, opera, and lyric drama.
 One opera has Manon miraculously revive after her death scene in Louisiana; another removes the entire American episode and has her die in France.
 Operatic adaptations also combine Manon's three lovers into just one character.
 They forgo the novel's long decline to dramatically juxtapose young love and tragic death.
 Sgard argues that operatic adaptations are forced to focus on a one-note characterization of Manon, and each opera's evaluation of her moral character is expressed in its depiction of her death.